touchlab/compose-swift-bridge/README.md

 sample displays a [SwiftUI MapKit Map](https://developer.apple.com/documentation/mapkit/mapkit_for_swiftui) on iOS, and a [Google Maps Composable](https://github.com/googlemaps/android-maps-compose) on Android.

-In order to run the sample you'll need to correctly configure Google Maps on Android.
+In order to run the sample you'll need to correctly configure Google Maps on Android (iOS does not need an API key).
 For that you will need a [Google Maps API key](https://developers.google.com/maps/documentation/android-sdk/get-api-key).

-Then you'll need to add that Api key to your `local.properties` like so:
+Then you'll need to add that API key to your `local.properties` like so:
 ```MAPS_API_KEY=YOUR_API_KEY```

 > If you don't need to view the actual map, then you can leave the API key blank like so `MAPS_API_KEY=`